With iRacing AI you can race against highly adjustable computer-controlled drivers!

 Can I pause my race?

 Since you are actually the only human out on the track, yes!
 While you’re driving, you can use the Pause hotkey on your keyboard to freeze the simulation if you need to step away.
-You can set your hotkeys in the Options menu in the Simulator.

 Note: This will not work in hosted or league sessions.